2010 Northumbria Police manhunt: Death of victim

-Almost 18 months after the shooting, David Rathband, who had struggled to come to terms with his blindness, was found hanged at his Blyth home on 29 February 2012.
+Just over 18 months after the shooting, David Rathband, who had struggled to come to terms with his blindness, was found hanged at his Blyth home on 29 February 2012.
 His funeral service at Stafford Crematorium was attended by family and fellow police officers on 16 March 2012.

 In June, he had been due to carry the Olympic torch as part of the 2012 Summer Olympics torch relay.
 His daughter, Mia, who replaced him, chose to run blindfolded in tribute to her father.
 Rathband had spearheaded the Blue Lamp Foundation, which was started by him and his identical twin Darren whilst he was recovering from his injuries.
 The charity assists emergency staff injured in the line of duty.

 Police response

 The manhunt became one of the largest in the UK.
 A total of 160 armed officers were deployed to find Moat, which represented approximately 10% of those available in England and Wales at any one time.
-(Of the 6,780 authorised firearms officers in England and Wales, a quarter are available for duty at any one time due to shift patterns.)
+(Of the 6,780 authorised firearms officers in England and Wales at the time, a quarter would be available for duty at any one time due to shift patterns.)

 Under mutual aid arrangements, Northumbria Police is able to call on reinforcements from other forces by paying the donor force for the assistance given.
 The 100 specially trained armed response officers of Northumbria Police were reinforced by an additional 40 from London's Metropolitan Police, and another 20 from Cleveland, Cumbria, West Yorkshire, South Yorkshire, Humberside, Strathclyde, and Greater Manchester combined.

 On 7 July, at least ten armoured anti-terrorist vehicles from the Police Service of Northern Ireland were transported by ferry and provided to Northumbria Police for the operation.
 The Ministry of Defence confirmed a Royal Air Force Tornado GR4, fitted with a RAPTOR reconnaissance pod, was deployed to do night-time sweeps with an infrared camera around the Rothbury area.